 “Casa Elemento, you should go” it had started as a whisper, as I had gotten closer, the volume had increased, a slow chanting from the devout, those who had braved the road before me.
 “It’s above Minca, in the heart of the jungle, you should go”.
 I had gone, I was already experienced in the jungle but this was something else.
 It was raw, it was adventure at it’s best.
 Not necessarily completely safe, definitely not completely clean but ultimately, completely different to every other hostel I have ever been to.

 “Casa Elemento, you should go…”

-This Article Was Written By: South American Ambassador Will Hatton, AKA The Broke Backpacker!
-Will first started backpacking over seven years ago and has the dubious honour of being one of the brokest (also, most imaginative at fixing things!) travellers you are ever likely to meet!
+This Article Was Written by South American Ambassador Will Hatton, AKA The Broke Backpacker!
+Will first started backpacking over seven years ago and has the dubious honour of being one of the most broke (also, most imaginative at fixing things!) travellers you are ever likely to meet!
 He launched his website in August 2014 to help inspire others to quit their jobs and hit the road!
-When he’s not writing, snapping photos or climbing mountains, he seeks out unique accommodation around the world for HovelStay.com and blogs for HolidayPirates.com.
-Read more about Will on ‘Our Ambassadors’ Page and follow his adventures on Facebook and Twitter @wandering_will.
-Or, if your really keen, meet him on the road in South America!